dmitrymurashenkov/fpv-channel-finder/README.md

 - 10Mhz between channel and any harmonic peak
 - 10Mhz between channel and any IMD peak

-Sinc IMD and harmonics have far less energy than main channel frequency, so separation gap may be lower for IMD and harmonics.
+Since IMD and harmonics have far less energy than main channel frequency, so separation gap may be lower for IMD and harmonics.

 But better to have 25/15/15 (channel, harmonic, IMD) separation.